 Re-Energize Tax Based Support for Innovation

 CRA’s management made changes to the SR&ED interpretive and management practices without proper due diligence and consultation with impacted groups and apparently not with the Government itself.
-As a result, we have lost much of the impact and benefits of this innovation incentive program (CATAAlliance)
+As a result, we have lost much of the impact and benefits of this innovation incentive program…And, tax based reform needs to be holistically applied against a genuine Plan to advance Canada’s innovation and competitiveness rankings.
+(CATAAlliance)

 Ottawa, ON…CATAAlliance, Canada’s One Voice for innovation lobby group, is now advancing the second part of its “PRESS the RESET BUTTON Campaign” calling for the federal government to restore, modernize and re-energize their tax based support for innovation.
 More than $5.3 billion were lost in 7 years from 2009 to 2016.
 The new Campaign reflects the CATA mission to boost Canada’s ranking as the number one Competitive Innovation Nation.